Cyangen/angular_refresher/core_concepts/misc/getter-setters.md

 **Getters and setters** are another way for you to provide access to the properties of an object.

+* It gives simpler syntax
+* It allows equal syntax for properties and methods
+* It can secure better data quality
+* It is useful for doing things behind-the-scenes

 ##  using underscore variables
 The getter/setter cannot have the name that matches the property name,